 - Meet with the zoning commission or community’s planning.
 They can let you know of the zoning restrictions that could affect the ability to construct on your land.
 You will also require their permission to begin any work.

 - Make sure to test your land to know if the place on which you like to build could support your plans.
 Depending on the community where it’s located and kind of land, you might have to do an environmental testing to see if your land is clean and safe to live on.
 To see if the land could support your building’s weight, you need to consider soil compaction testing.
 To know if you could install a septic system, percolation testing is important.

 - See to it that your land is prepared and cleared for building.
 It can include both plant and brush removal and heavier earth-moving to make a buildable pad for your house.
 You might also need to construct roads and driveways.

 - Let architects help you.
 Hire the best architect who can design your property in accordance to the building codes of your local area.
 If plans are completed, you can work with your architect to present them to the building department of the community and acquire building permits.

 Contract with the best local utility providers including sewer providers, water companies, communication providers, electric utilities, and gas companies to have the services that you require for your land.
 If the raw land you own is located far from the existing connections, it might be cheaper to have your own utilities.
 For instance, you may dig a well for water.
 For sewage, you can use septic system and for electricity, you can use wind or solar power for electricity.
 For your heating needs, you can use some fuels like propane.

 Although the DIY approach for improving raw land is a good idea, it’s always wise to hire a licensed and qualified contractor to construct your house.

-Please Rate this Article below, if you are interested in land visit LandZero.
+If you are interested affordable land visit our home page LandZero.